-Halsey Tells Crowd “Don’t Sleep With Your Ex” Weeks After G Eazy Split
+Halsey Tells Crowd ‘Don’t Sleep With Your Ex’ Weeks After G-Eazy Split

 As for the “don’t sleep with your ex” comment, that could be Halsey warning fans not to make a mistake that she has made.
 But it could also be a reference to G-Eazy as well.
 As Hot New Hip Hop reports, the singer sent out a tweet soon after the breakup announcement that implied that the Bay Area rapper may have been unfaithful in the relationship.
 According to the site, she tweeted, “pumpkin eater,” a snippet of the children’s rhyme which normally starts with “cheater, cheater.”

-As for G-Eazy, The Blast reports that he was recently seen leaving a nightclub with a group of three women trailing behind him, about a week after the news of their breakup hit the web.
-In contrast, Halsey cried at her first concert performance after the split, The Blast notes.
+As for G-Eazy, the Blast reports that he was recently seen leaving a nightclub with a group of three women trailing behind him, about a week after the news of their breakup hit the web.
+In contrast, Halsey cried at her first concert performance after the split, the Blast notes.

 G-Eazy, real name Gerald Earl Gillum, has also been seen holding hands with singer Demi Lovato, based on a report by Us.
-The two were seen with their fingers interlocked at exiting a club on Saturday, July, 14.
+The two were seen with their fingers interlocked while exiting a club on Saturday, July 14.
 So it looks like he’s taking the separation from Halsey in stride.
 Let’s hope that she can do the same.